SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 Please replace with the tasks you team was able to accomplish during the Sprint event.

 The __Duplicates__ subgroup started a [catalog of matching and duplicate rules for common use cases](doc/SampleDuplicateRules.md).
+The __Addresses__ subgroup started a list of address issues, identified common issues to the subgroup (address standardization and incomplete addresses), the results of which are stored in the project wiki, with the subgroup is ready to begin documentation.

 # Past Project Teams
 We recommend creating a Wiki page for past Sprint Event volunteers (per Sprint), and that Sprints goals, accomplishments, etc. Here's a good example: https://github.com/SFDO-Community-Sprints/DataGenerationToolkit.
 If you prefer to add this information to the readme file, here's a good example of formatting you can use: https://github.com/SFDO-Community-Sprints/Admin-Skills-and-Nonprofit-Salesforce-Teams